JoeyyScott/Gamer-Supplies/TESTING.md

     + I came up with a few ideas on how to solve this bug:
         + **Option 1**: Modify the Order model to require contact number.
-            + While this would solve the problem I feel if this was a real world application, the decision to make model changes would not be mine to make and thus have not chosen this option.
+            + While this would solve the problem I felt if this was a real world application, the decision to make model changes would not be mine to make and thus have not chosen this option.
         + **Option 2**: Modify the payment intent to check if a contact number has been entered and if not return an empty field for billing details.
-            + As mentioned previously here and in README.md credits the full stack frameworks [Boutique Ado](https://github.com/Code-Institute-Solutions/boutique_ado_v1) walkthrough project provided the base for this functionality as I am very inexperienced with it.
+            + As mentioned previously in the README.md credits the full stack frameworks [Boutique Ado](https://github.com/Code-Institute-Solutions/boutique_ado_v1) walkthrough project provided the base for this functionality as I am very inexperienced with it.
             + Despite this I wanted to try and fix it so I investigated throughout the Stripe documentation [here](https://stripe.com/docs).
-I then tested in my sample project made throughout the course to see if I could fix this issue without affecting my milestone project.
+I then tested this in my sample project made throughout the course to see if I could fix this issue without affecting my milestone project.
             + I was unable to generate any successful payments and thus have not chosen this option.
         + **Option 3**: Add validation to ```forms.py``` in the checkout app to prevent a contact number being entered blank.
             + This option is a fallback to the other two as I did not want to leave my project in a state where the user could produce this error whilst checking out.